taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: *"How...far...??"*

 Asoka has pulled up their map onto their face veil.
-Iri places their location witha bright blue ball.
+Iri places their location with a bright blue ball.

 Iri: *"There!"*